Cisco vs Tailscale: The Cisco AnyConnect Alternative

 Auditing and logging? | Yes | Yes |

-Cisco Secure Client overview
+Cisco AnyConnect overview

-Secure Client supports a number of features, including auto-connect on start, fast user switching, and certificate pinning.
+AnyConnect supports a number of features, including auto-connect on start, fast user switching, and certificate pinning.
 It also supports a number of methods for ensuring endpoint security.

-Secure Client customers can also integrate other Cisco offerings, such as Umbrella, which provides DNS-layer security.
+AnyConnect customers can also integrate other Cisco offerings, such as Umbrella, which provides DNS-layer security.
 However, such offerings require additional licensing, installation, and configuration.

-Use cases for Cisco Secure Client
+Use cases for Cisco AnyConnect

 Via its cloud routers, Cisco also supports connectivity to off-premises networks, such as virtual networks hosted in cloud service providers like Amazon Web Services and Microsoft Azure.
-Companies can also leverage Cisco Secure Client to connect to client or partner networks and to link servers that are located in disparate networks securely.
+Companies can also leverage Cisco AnyConnect to connect to client or partner networks and to link servers that are located in disparate networks securely.

 Tailscale overview